leon-dae/explainable_ML_ice_study/README.md

 ## Contributing

-If you found any mistakes, or would like to contribute to the models, just drop me a message: leon.kellner@tuhh.de.
+If you found any mistakes, or would like to contribute to the models, please drop me a message: leon.kellner@tuhh.de.